6rz6/Cosmos-SDK-EVMOS-Tutorial/README.md

  ./simd query bank balances $(./simd keys show student -a)
 ```

-And we can see the students balance has increased by the sent amount (10):
+## And Finally we can see the students balance has increased by the sent amount (10):

  **balances:**
  **- amount: "10"**